Skip Navigation

 Satisfactory Academic Progress (SAP) indicates the successful completion of coursework towards a degree or certificate.

-• According to federal regulations, students who fail to make satisfactory academic progress towards their degree or certificate will lose their eligibility to receive Federal Student Aid (FSA).
+• According to federal regulations, students who fail to make SAP in their education program will lose their eligibility to receive Federal Student Aid (FSA) funds (i.e., financial aid).

-• This regulation applies to all students applying for financial aid, including those that have not previously received financial aid.
+• SAP rules apply to all students applying for financial aid, including those who have not previously received financial aid.

-• Students who lose their aid eligibility may appeal the loss provided there are extenuating circumstances that inhibited their academic progress (i.e. student illness or injury, death of a relative.)
+• If APUS determines that a student has failed to meet the University’s SAP standards and determines that a financial aid warning is inappropriate, the student will lose their FSA eligibility.
+Students who lose their FSA eligibility may appeal the loss provided there are extenuating circumstances that inhibited their academic progress (e.g., student illness or injury, death of a relative.)

 • Students who submit an appeal must provide:

-• A statement that explains the extenuating circumstance under which the student failed to meet SAP and what has changed that will allow the student to either meet SAP or the requirements of the academic plan.
+• A statement that explains the extenuating circumstances that contributed to the student’s failure to meet SAP and what has changed in the student’s situation that will allow the student to either meet SAP at the next evaluation or to meet the requirements of an academic plan that would lead to meeting SAP in the future.

-• Documentation that confirms the extenuating circumstances and date(s) during which it occurred.
+• Documentation that confirms the extenuating circumstances and date(s) during which the events occurred.

-• If extenuating circumstances do not exist, students may take classes to demonstrate improvement for a future appeal, but they cannot receive FSA to pay for those classes.
+• If a student’s appeal is unsuccessful, the student may take classes to demonstrate improvement for a future appeal, but they cannot receive FSA to pay for those classes.
+A student cannot meet SAP simply by paying for their classes on their own but must earn the necessary GPA or completion rate.

-• To otherwise restore eligibility for FSA, students must achieve the GPA and credit hour completion targets as defined in the policy.
+• To otherwise restore FSA eligibility, students must achieve the GPA and credit hour completion targets as defined in the policy.

-SAP is evaluated based on grades posted at the end of each semester and prior to the beginning of the upcoming semester (defined as a 16-week period of academic study).
+SAP is evaluated based on grades posted at the end of each semester (defined as a 16-week period of academic study).

-• The criteria used to measure Satisfactory Academic Progress:
+• The criteria used to measure Satisfactory Academic Progress include:

 • Cumulative grade point average (qualitative)